ToniRib/personal-blog/_posts/2016-08-27-setting-up-default-iterm-windows.markdown

 (Note: Thanks to [Andrew Ray's Blog](http://blog.andrewray.me/how-to-create-custom-iterm2-window-arrangments/) and [Chris Schmitz's Blog](http://chris-schmitz.com/develop-faster-with-iterm-profiles-and-window-arrangements/) for getting me started!)

 1) Set up a profile for each pane.
 To do this, go to `iTerm2 > Preferences > Profiles` and click on the `+` sign on the bottom left side of the window.
 This will generate a new profile which you can give an appropriate name and any commands you want to be sent at the time of launch.
+These can be entered into the `Send text at start` section with a `;` between multiple commands.

 2) Ensure that all other iTerm windows that you don't want to be part of this arrangement are closed.